shopsys/shopsys/docs/administration/grid.md

 ```

 Grid columns will be rendered in the order they are defined in the `reorderColumns()` method.
-If any column is missing in the `reorderColumns` method call, it will be rendered after mentioned columns in the original order.
+If any column is missing in the `reorderColumns` method call, it will be rendered after the mentioned columns in the original order.

 ## Further reading - cookbooks
 If you want to implement a new grid, you can follow the cookbooks: